funnyguy24188/shopforgirl/wp-content/plugins/woocommerce-dynamic-gallery/readme.txt

 == Upgrade Notice ==

+= 2.3.0 =
+Major Feature Upgrade.
+10 new features and 5 code tweaks.
+Please encourage us to keep improving this plugin for you by giving it a 5 star review and or support ongoing development of it by upgrading to the Premium Version

 = 2.2.7 =
 Maintenance Update.
 1 Teak and 1 bug fix for full compatibility with WooCommerce 2.6.2 and WordPress 4.5.3